ronaldocoutinhoc/GameTestGodot/README.md

 ## Game Description

-In this game, [briefly describe the game mechanics, objectives, and any key features].
+This game includes basic features.
 For example:

 - **Player Movement**: The player can move left, right, jump.
 - **Enemies**: There are enemies.